thegridelectric/gridworks-pico/README.md

 ## Adding a `main.py`

-Depending on the sensor connected to the Pico, save the content of `..._main.py` as `main.py` to the Pico:
+Depending on the sensor connected to the Pico, save the content of `..._main.py` as `main.py` on the Pico:
 - Reed flowmeter: `flow_reed_main.py`
 - Hall flowmeter: `flow_hall_main.py`
 - Tank temperatures: `tank_module_main.py`